How to be Realistically Productive in Life: A Curated Guide Part#2

 'If something can be done in two minutes, just do it.
 If something takes more than two minutes, then start it...Once you take an action on any 2-minute task, you will feel better equipped to work on even bigger tasks because of the sense of momentum you’ve built.
 That’s the reason why the 2-minute rule is so effective.'

-You’re highly driven by your moods, and it is in a way of utmost importance for your productivity because you can’t be forced otherwise.
+Your moods highly drive you, and having them under your sway is of utmost importance for you to be productive because you can’t be forced otherwise.

 1. LEARN TO CHOOSE WISELY